KritPrasad05/NULLCLASS_INTERNSHIP-TASK1-KritPrasad/README.md

 </ul>

 <h2 id="installation">Installation</h2>
-<p>To run this application, you need to have Python installed on your machine.
+<p>To run this application, you must install Python on your machine.
 The recommended version is Python 3.8 or higher.</p>

 <h3>Step 1: Clone the Repository</h3>
 <p>First, clone this repository to your local machine using:</p>
-<pre><code>git clone [https://github.com/yourusername/translation-app.git](https://github.com/KritPrasad05/NULLCLASS_INTERNSHIP-TASK1-KritPrasad.git)
+<pre><code>git clone https://github.com/yourusername/translation-app.git

 cd translation-app
 </code></pre>